FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 * Gold Ore
 * Iridium Ore
 * 2 Coal

 </details>

 ### Geode treasures

-Learn what will be found inside the next three geodes of any type, or the next 10 geodes of a particular type. <em>Must have cracked at least one geode.</em>
+Learn what will be found inside the next three geodes of any type, or the next 10 geodes of a particular type. *Must have cracked at least one geode.*

 <details>
 <summary>Offerings</summary>

 * any Mineral item other than Limestone or Prismatic Shard

 </details>

 ### Nocturnal occurrences